Call for Proposals

 • NEW: An application proposing a research theme not previously funded by the SHC.

 • Applicants proposing new workshop themes are encouraged to submit a draft application for review by SHC staff prior to their final submission.
-Drafts will be accepted until May 7, 2023.
+Drafts will be accepted and reviewed by the Research Workshops manager until April 12, 2024.

 • Workshops currently in their fourth year or more of continuous SHC funding are required to take a mandatory funding hiatus and may not apply for upcoming AY funds.